Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Model Description and Mathematical Formulation

-The tester's objective is maximizing the delivered reliability by dynamically selecting the testing modules at the beginning of each testing period.
-Note that the delivered reliability is a random variable, whose randomness will evolve during the testing process.
-A natural way is maximizing the expected delivered reliability instead.
+In order to tackle the first source of uncertainty, a natural way is to maximize the expected delivered reliability instead.
 However, since the testing process is only performed once, the tester cares more about the realization of the reliability rather than its expectation.
-It may happen that the reliability induced by a selection policy is high in average while it can probably get a quite low value in its realization.
-This is what the tester wants to avoid.
+It may happen that the reliability induced by a selection policy is high in average while it can probably get a quite low value in its realization, which the tester wishes to avoid.
 Therefore, the tester is prone to be risk averse and he wants to control the reliability from below.
-Thus, we turn to maximize the expected utility of the delivered reliability.
-A typical risk-averse tester has an increasing concave utility function $U(\cdot)$.
-Moreover, since we do not know the exact value of the operational profile, we maximize the expected utility of the delivered reliability in the worst case.
+Thus, we turn to maximize the expected utility of the delivered reliability, which is extensively adopted in the economic literature~\cite{al2008}.
+A typical risk-averse tester has a strictly increasing and concave utility function $U(\cdot)$.
+In order to tackle the second source of uncertainty, since we do not know the exact value of the operational profile, we turn to maximize the expected utility of the delivered reliability in the worst case given that the operational profile $\mathbf{p}$ lies in the known uncertainty set $\mathcal{P}$ instead, which is commonly adopted in the literature of robust optimization~\cite{bgn2009}.